joseeden/All-Things-DevOps/pages/030-Security/040-Embedded-Systems.md

     - Can be used for work purposes, and for personal use
     - Device can be partitioned (containers) for personal and corporate apps

-### Hardening mobile devices
+### Hardening Mobile Devices

 - **Mobile Device Management**
-    - For organizations, management at scale through [Mobile Device Management.](./016-Computer-Networking.md#mobile-data-management-mdm)
+    - For organizations, management at scale through [Mobile Device Management.](./042-Securing-the-Network.md#mobile-device-management)
     - Employees' device just need to be registered.

 - **Sideloading**
     - Instead of installing app from the app store, use the actual packages.
     - Security risk, attacker can install app which allow them full access to the phone.